stefanoviel/moviesevolution/index.md

 The answer is yes.
 Our findings revealed that, compared to the past, the budget is a more reliable predictor of box office revenue in recent years.
 We observed a shift in the significance of budget around the year 2004.
 Regressing the adjusted box office revenue on the adjusted budget for movies before 2004 leads to an R-squared of 0.24, while for movies after 2004 we get an R-squared of 0.53.

-The relation between budget and box office revenue can be seen more clearly in the following plots.
+The relation between budget and box office revenue can be seen more clearly in the following plots.°§

 ![img](https://lh7-us.googleusercontent.com/PxKLS9WXQ8Id2x0IztRfcbAQkKStVU9VZHO4uBdOTl_3JiahVP2YtiYax2_zgeEal04ZO2B4IT1yE05hgUYORONhiujjFYi0mk6tvILBJL889G9qQqOb_z81fEPYoT_3KBRmKfBGPqY3vB5NBNpeT3Y)